 Safety Data Sheets (SDSs):

 The present-day 16-section format SDSs are mainly GHS recommended.
-That’s why, each SDS must be prepared with the consistent presentation of detailed information about chemical hazards.
-Besides, each document should provide details on safe handling procedures, and regulatory compliance.
+That’s why each SDS must be prepared with a consistent presentation of detailed information about chemical hazards.
+Besides, each document should provide details on safe handling procedures and regulatory compliance.

-Although the purpose of both these documents is the same, however, they are different.
+Although the purpose of both these documents is the same, they are different.
 How come?
-The points below will explain in detail.
+The points below will be explained in detail.
 So, take a look.

 Difference in Format: